-The list is getting impressive and it appears there’s a lot of pent-up interest from Americans looking to distance race to Havana.
-After the surprise rapprochement and the reopening of diplomatic relations between the U.S. and Cuba last December, conventional wisdom was the first regattas might start to sail in 2016 – but the reality on the water couldn’t have been more different.
+The interest in distance racing to Havana is becoming impressive, with a lot of pent-up interest from Americans.
+After the surprise rapprochement and the reopening of diplomatic relations between the U.S. and Cuba last December, conventional wisdom suggested that the first regattas might sail in 2016.
+However, the reality on the water couldn’t have been more different.

-In May 2015, Hobie Cat racers sailed in the Havana Challenge from Key West and landed the first American racers to finish on the island in 14 years.
-While the May race was underway, the Pensacola YC released a surprise preliminary Notice of Race announcing a 500-nautical mile keelboat regatta set for October 31.
-By all reports from the 22 participants – Havana Challenge was a spectacular adventure.
-The hospitality provided by the Hemingway Yacht Club and Commodore Escrich was second to none.
-Havana is quite simply a stunningly beautiful city and has the feel of a Portuguese or Spanish waterfront city.
+In May 2015, Hobie Cat racers participated in the Havana Challenge from Key West, becoming the first American racers to finish on the island in 14 years.
+While the May race was underway, the Pensacola YC released a surprise preliminary Notice of Race, announcing a 500-nautical mile keelboat regatta set for October 31.
+Havana Challenge was a spectacular adventure for the 22 participants, with excellent hospitality provided by the Hemingway Yacht Club and Commodore Escrich.
+Havana is simply a stunningly beautiful city, evoking the feel of a Portuguese or Spanish waterfront city.
 Commodore Escrich has already announced 11 regattas scheduled from the United States to Havana in 2016.

 The opportunities to race to Cuba are getting crowded.
-Immediately following the 2016 Quantum Key West Race Week is the Conch Republic Cup January 27 – February 6.
-The regatta features five races – Key West to Varadero, Varadero Offshore buoy race, Varadero to Havana, Havana’s El Malecon Parade Race, Havana to Key West.
-With free days to explore and awards parties let loose this is sure to be a week to remember.
-If that weren’t enough racing, the Coral Reef Yacht Club and Hemingway International Yacht Club of Cuba will host the 2016 Inaugural Miami to Havana Race departing February 10, with a coastal race along the famed Malecón and post race festivities February 14.
-Clearly the rush is on.
+Immediately following is the Conch Republic Cup, held from January 27 to February 6.
+The regatta features five races, from Key West to Varadero, Varadero Offshore buoy race, Varadero to Havana, Havana’s El Malecon Parade Race, and Havana to Key West.
+With free days to explore and awards parties, this is sure to be a week to remember.
+If that weren’t enough racing, the Coral Reef Yacht Club and Hemingway International Yacht Club of Cuba will host the 2016 Inaugural Miami to Havana Race, departing on February 10, with a coastal race along the famed Malecón and post-race festivities on February 14.
+Clearly, the rush is on.

-Bob Kriegel, who was instrumental in Pensacola YC’s successful race that started October 31, states, “Regattas, like any sporting event, are a way for the people of two countries to interact.
-It’s time for new communications between our people and other countries, as opposed to the severe diplomacy of the past half century.
-We first contacted our government and then, after we were well received, the Hemingway International Yacht Club.
-Commodore Escrich in Havana was incredibly enthusiastic about the prospects and everything just fell in place.
+Bob Kriegel, who was instrumental in Pensacola YC’s successful race that started on October 31, states, “Regattas, like any sporting event, are a way for the people of two countries to interact.
+It’s time for new communications between our people and other countries, as opposed to the severe diplomacy of the past half-century.
+We first contacted our government, and then, after we were well-received, the Hemingway International Yacht Club.
+Commodore Escrich in Havana was incredibly enthusiastic about the prospects, and everything just fell into place.
 What an amazing experience.”